burcuku/home/_pages/about.md

 <span style="color:#00A6D6">**[Available MSc projects]**</span> Visit the [research group webpage](https://se.ewi.tudelft.nl/research-lines/se-for-concurrency) and  [reach me](mailto:b.ozkan@tudelft.nl) if you are interested in working on software testing, concurrent programming, distributed systems, and blockchains.

-* Together with Stavros Aronis, I will co-chair the [Erlang Workshop'22](https://icfp22.sigplan.org/) that will be co-located with [ICFP'22](https://icfp22.sigplan.org/).
+* I will co-chair the [Erlang Workshop'22](https://icfp22.sigplan.org/) that will be co-located with [ICFP'22](https://icfp22.sigplan.org/) together with Stavros Aronis.

 * Attended Dagstuhl Seminar for [Ensuring the Reliability and Robustness of Database Management Systems](https://www.dagstuhl.de/en/program/calendar/semhp/?semnr=21442) on November 1-4, 2021.